jylhakos/InternetOfThings/Frameworks/Backend/Gin/README.md

 If the function name consists of multiple words, each word after the first word should be capitalized.

+## BSON

+The process of converting Golang value to BSON is called marshalling, while the reverse process is called unmarshalling.

 ## JWT

 JWT (JSON Web Token) token is a cryptographically signed token which the server generates and sends to the client.